3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ![text_sample_abg](https://user-images.githubusercontent.com/86870826/134675980-53e88bae-76dd-4a77-aaf8-2194242be97b.png)

-Color was not always the best choice for indentifying information.
-Sometimes, circle the keywords just like what you do on a paper is the much better option for less noise.
-And this style will apply to the emphazise text, strong text, mark text, and the abbrviation text.
+The color was not always the best choice for identifying information.
+Sometimes, circling the keywords just like what you do on a paper is a much better option for less noise.
+And this style will apply to the emphasize text, strong text, mark text, and abbreviation text.

 A sample in Markdown Editor: